louisstow/doc.sproute.io/introduction.md

 Welcome to the Sproute documentation.
-Before diving into the docs, be sure to watch some **[tutorial videos](/videos)**.
-After watching a few episodes you'll be able to write the docs yourself.
+Before diving into the docs, be sure to go through the guide for building a [reddit-like](/docs/reddit) webapp.

 ### Core Concepts